AungMyatLwin/projectmanagement/README.md

  Why I did it? :
-    I made this "Project Tracker" to help and track all my future web advantures as well as to eliminate the buying of software management, since I made this, plus it will be good to put on the CV.
+    I made this "Project Tracker" to help and track all my future web advantures as well as to eliminate the buying of software management tools, since I made this, plus it will be good to put on the CV.